laminas/laminas-filter/docs/book/file.md

 # File Filters

-zend-filter also comes with a set of classes for filtering file contents, and performing file operations such as renaming.
+laminas-filter also comes with a set of classes for filtering file contents, and performing file operations such as renaming.

 > ## $_FILES